baitcode/template-ios/README.md

 # template-ios
-Clean project for iOs with cocoapods
+Clean project for iOs with CocoaPods and Swift

 ## Important